-Forms in HTML work a little differently from forms in React.
-This is because in HTML, they have their own internal state- a place where form values, texts, selected options, and other things are stored.
+Forms in HTML work a little differently from forms in React because they have their internal state in HTML.
+It is a place where form values, texts, selected options, and other things are stored:

 <form action="">